openpaperwork/libinsane/doc/source/scanner_apis.rst

 * Access to devices other than scanners (camera, etc)
 * Access to file storages on devices
-* Dialogs (Why in hell are there dialogs in a scan API in a first place !?)
+* Windows Dialogs (why in hell are there dialogs in a scan API in a first place !?)

 .. _Windows Image Acquisition: https://msdn.microsoft.com/en-us/library/windows/desktop/ms630368(v=vs.85).aspx